 Welcome to Fragrance Friday, where each week we’ll be keeping you abreast of the newest and most iconic releases in the dynamic world of men’s fragrances.
-Born out of the desire to showcase one of the most overlooked, yet versatile, elements of any discerning man’s style – Fragrance Friday will help you finesse your own signature scent.
+Born out of the desire to showcase one of the most overlooked, yet versatile, elements of any discerning man’s style this weekly column will help you finesse your own signature scent.

 Last week we tumbled nose-first into the lavender-forward beauty of Dior’s Sauvage Elixir, the latest in a very successful line of strong, immediately recognisable men’s perfumes.
 And while exploring interesting iterations of classics is always exciting, nothing really compares to an entirely new expression.
 This time, the Eau de Parfum we want to showcase comes from the historic British fragrance house Penhaligon’s.